yusufcodes/react-study/README.md

 };
 ```

-Note: This is a functional based component - in a class based component, we would use '**this.props**' to access the props object.
+_Note_: This is a functional based component - in a class based component, we would use '**this.props**' to access the props object.

 #### Understanding the children prop